Joe (1970 film): Real-life parallel

 Ten weeks before Joe was released in the United States, a real-life mass murder with similarities to the movie's climactic scenes occurred in Detroit, Michigan.
-On May 7, 1970, a railroad worker named Arville Douglas Garland entered a university residence and killed his daughter, her boyfriend and two other students.
+On May 7, 1970, a railroad worker named Arville Douglas Garland entered a university residence and killed his daughter Sandra, her boyfriend Scott Kabran and two other students Gregory Walls and Anthony Brown.

 During pre-trial deliberations, Judge Joseph A. Gillis saw Joe and strongly advised both the prosecution and defense teams to do the same.
 He then carefully screened each member of the jury pool and excluded any who had seen the movie.
 He also forbade any seated juror from watching the movie or discussing it with anyone who had seen it.
 Although he brought with him multiple weapons and extra ammunition, Garland received a light sentence.

 Before and after sentencing, Garland received hundreds of letters from parents across the country who expressed sympathy with him.
 It was also reported that during the first weeks after his sentencing, he received no letters expressing outrage or condemnation of his actions.

 Soundtrack

-Joe also featured an original soundtrack, introducing artists such as Exuma with the song "You Don't Know What's Going On", Dean Michaels' "Hey Joe" (not a version of the song made famous by Jimi Hendrix), and other original songs by Jerry Butler and Bobby Scott.
+Credits adapted from LP liner notes.